The Hard Truth About Prolonged Sitting And Erectile Dysfunction

 As The Phoenix is meant for increasing blood flow to the penis, treating peyronie’s disease and venous leak, the off label use of The Phoenix can also be used to treat a lot of the muscle and joint pain.
 According to the creators of The Phoenix you can use the device on for shoulder injuries, tennis elbow and more.

-The Phoenix is also GAINSWAVE’s little brother since they both use acoustic wave therapy.
-In fact, during a GAINSWAVE treatment the device is also applied to the perineum.
+But, can it be used on the perineum?
+In fact, during a regular clinical treatment a doctor uses applies their acoustic wave device to the perineum as a treatment spot.
 Experimenting with The Phoenix in this region may help restore function in this area.

 Change your sitting habits and take back your erections!